 My rabbitry is located in Howell, Michigan.
-I have been breeding and showing rabbits for the last nine years and I am now focusing my attentions on the Polish breed.
+I have been breeding and showing rabbits for the last nine years and as of 2010 I have focused my attention on the Polish breed.
 I have always had a lot of pride in my animals welfare, and always take care that they have the healthiest environment to grow up and thrive.
-My rabbits tend to live long lives, exceeding the maximum life span of a rabbit by up to three years.
-I am a firm believer that all my rabbits are pets as well as show animals, so I feel that every single one of my rabbits deserve names.
-No R7s' and B4s' for me.
-You can, however, identify a rabbit of my breeding because the tattoo will be RT#.
-I usually have rabbits for sale, but when I don't, I will happily help by directing your attention to another breeder in the area.
+You can identify a rabbit of my breeding by the tattoo number, which will begin with RT.
+I usually have rabbits for sale, but when I don't, I will happily help try directing your attention to another breeder in the area.
 I breed black, blue, broken, chocolate and red eyed whites rabbits in my rabbitry.
-The Polish is a very wonderful breed, and your little Polish can double as both a good pet as well as a grand champion on the show table!
+I am no longer selling pet quality Polish at this time, but I am always happy to help other breeders and 4H-ers.

 Out of Berry's most recent litter, Polish Paradise's Simba.

 Loving the new arrivals!
-Nine in total.
-Some will be going up for sale 3/5/14.
-All are out of Drew stock.
+Some will be going up for sale in a month or two.
+All are out of or go back to Drew stock.

 Featured Rabbits of the Month!

 Snow White (Left), 2013 ARBA convention BOV REW!
 Due January 27th.

 Riley (Right) is my first foundation REW doe.
 Gave birth to a chocolate buck and a black buck 1/27/14